kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 kubectl apply -f statefulsets/vault.yaml
 ```

+> Only a single instance of Vault is being provisioned because Kubernetes will handle our HA requirements.
+If the Vault instances goes down it will be restarted.
+If the node hosting Vault goes down Kubernetes will reschedule Vault on another node in the node pool dedicated to Vault.

 It can take almost a minute before the `vault` cluster is ready.
 Use `kubectl` to monitor progress:

 ```